NeuroRVQ: Multi-Scale Biosignal Tokenization for Generative Foundation Models: vs. LaBraM: Reconstruction Performance

 \section{\sys vs. LaBraM: Reconstruction Performance}

-We train \sys and LaBraM tokenizers on the same datasets with the same train–validation split and an identical training regime (including preprocessing and training steps), as described in \S\ref{apx:setup}.
-Figure~\ref{fig:training} shows the validation learning curves for both models. \sys achieves nearly two orders of magnitude lower reconstruction MSE compared to LaBraM.
+We train \sys and LaBraM tokenizers on \textbf{the same datasets with the same train–validation split} and an identical training regime (including preprocessing and training steps), as described in Section \ref{sec:setup_tokenizer}.
+As shown in Table \ref{table:mse_results_in_dist} and Figure \ref{fig:reconstructions}, \sys achieves orders of magnitude lower reconstruction mean squared error (MSE) compared to LaBraM.